Start a Free Chat

 Is Ruijin also a good option for non-haematological conditions?

 Yes — Ruijin’s endocrinology department is one of the best in China for complex diabetes management, thyroid disease, and metabolic disorders.
 Its cardiology programme is among Shanghai’s strongest.
-For patients with complex multi-system conditions (e.g., lymphoma plus significant cardiac comorbidity, or cancer plus severe diabetes), Ruijin’s breadth as a top-3 general hospital is an advantage over a dedicated cancer centre.
+For patients with complex multi-system conditions (e.g., lymphoma plus significant cardiac comorbidity, or cancer plus severe diabetes), Ruijin’s breadth as a top-tier general hospital is an advantage over a dedicated cancer center.
 China Care helps you determine whether Ruijin or a specialist institution is the better fit for your overall clinical picture.

 How does payment work at Ruijin Hospital?